-If you have any concerns about the way your information is used you may wish to discuss these with the healthcare professional responsible for your care or the organisation's Data Protection Officer.
-Contact details are available on our website or speak to a Receptionist for further information.
+If you have any concerns about the way your information is used you may wish to discuss these with the healthcare professional responsible for your care, or the organisation's Data Protection Officer.

 Should you experience any issues regarding how we manage your information and are not satisfied with the response you receive, you have the right to complain to the Information Commissioner.